Top 47 ETL Interview Questions & Answers (2025)

 • We use GROUP BY because we want to have a separate count for every unique date, user_id and song_id combination.

-23. When querying data from a SQL database for an ETL process, you noticed that the entire result set is larger than your computer’s memory.
+23. When querying data from an SQL database for an ETL process, you notice that the entire result set is larger than your computer’s memory.
 How will you solve this problem?

 When working with Big Data, it is common to encounter data sets larger than our machine’s memory.
 You might even be working with datasets that are double or triple your computer’s memory.
 The key here is to remember that we don’t have to pull all the data in one go, especially when there are robust tools designed to handle such scenarios.
 Enter the age-old solution: streaming.

-When dealing with large datasets, it is better to use streaming in order to chunk-down your dataset into manageable pieces.
-Big Data frameworks such as Hadoop and Spark can help you streamline this process.
+When dealing with large datasets, it is better to use streaming to break them down into manageable pieces.
+Big Data frameworks like Hadoop and Spark can help streamline this process.

 1. Apache Hadoop: A well-known software framework for distributed storage and processing of large datasets.
 Hadoop’s HDFS (Hadoop Distributed File System) can store enormous amounts of data, and its MapReduce component can process such data in parallel.

-2. Apache Spark: A powerful tool for big data processing and analytics.
+2. Apache Spark: A powerful big data processing and analytics tool.
 Spark excels in handling batch processing and stream processing, with Spark SQL allowing you to execute SQL queries on massive datasets.

 3. Apache Beam: Beam is a unified model for defining both batch and streaming data-parallel processing pipelines.
-It provides a portable API layer for building sophisticated data processing pipelines that can run on any execution engine.
+It provides a portable API layer for building sophisticated data processing pipelines running on any execution engine.

 4. Apache Flink: Known for its speed and resilience, Flink is excellent for stream processing.
 It’s designed to run stateful computations over unbounded and bounded data streams.